0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Tried hard to get out the kitchen sink (So one more time!)
 ```

 With this shift, the track invokes a classic tragedy, Romeo & Juliet [ROMEO AND JUILET SOURCE].
 By labeling the lover as "Romeo," the lyrics hint at a a power imbalance that will eventually define the album’s tragic arc.
 The protagonist, occupying the vulnerable "Juliet" role, is forced into a desperate performance.
-“Get out the kitchen sink” is a literary device that hints the user is trying  They are forced to do everything in their power to secure a love that is fundamentally built on exploitation.
+Further, “everything but the kitchen sink” is a idiom where almost everything is taken, whether needed or not.
+“Get out the kitchen sink” implies that the lover is asking the protagonist to do everything in his power to secure her love.
+However, this love is fundamentally built on exploitation as she continues to lead him, almost like looking at a circus performance in the distance.

-- Reference to Romeo & Juliet
-	- Age gap, first reference on what happens later in the album
-	- Romeo is the abuser
-- Doing everything to make them love them, but in a way likes when the protag does that to try and lead him on (furthering abuse)

 ```ad-quote
 title: **wetdream** 3:1:4-5